Root Canal Therapy at Trusted Shelby Township Dentist

 Determining if Your Tooth Needs a Root Canal

 Your dentist will take an x-ray of the tooth.
 If he or she determines that you need a root canal treatment, 1 or 2 appointments will be scheduled based on the size and duration of the abscess and other factors.
 Before starting root canal therapy, the doctor will administer local anesthesia to ensure your complete comfort.
 A dental dam is placed on the infected site to isolate the affected area.
-A small opening is made through the top of the tooth to gain access to the pulp.
-The pulp, which is the soft tissue inside the root canal, is removed from the chamber and canals.
+A small opening is made through the top of the tooth to access the pulp.
+The pulp, the soft tissue inside the root canal, is removed from the chamber and canals.
 The canals are then cleaned with a disinfecting solution.
-X-rays may be taken throughout the procedure to ensure each canal is being adequately treated.
+X-rays may be taken throughout the procedure to ensure each channel is adequately treated.

 What to Expect After Treatment

 After the procedure, your tooth may feel sensitive for the first few days.
 This discomfort may be relieved with over-the-counter or prescribed pain medications.
-Avoid chewing on the treated tooth until you have a full restoration.
+Avoid chewing on the treated tooth until you have a complete restoration.

 Read Our Shelby Township Dental News

 Shelby Township, MI